liuzhousi/FPGC4/Documentation/docs/progress.md

 - ESP32 APU uses I2S DAC, and now has a bidirectional UART communication port with the MU
 - Added W5500 in hardware and software
 - Reimplemented SPI module.
 Now uses 6.25MHz SPI clock (verified stable for CH376)
+- Added a way to access SPI flash using a SPI(3) module.
+Can switch between SPIreader and SPI3 using a memory address

 ## Future plans
 These are kinda ordered based on priority

+- Port SPI programmer
 - Improve C compiler
 - Improve ESP32Synth
 - Improve and write more libraries